Blixxky/MFB-Realive/README.md

 8. Set GameDir by browsing in the GUI or putting the path in settings.ini under "GameDir".
 This is where 'hearthstone.exe' is located.
 9. Create or edit your Hearthstone log.config file (https://github.com/Efemache/Mercenaries-Farm-bot/wiki/Settings#logconfig).
 10. Start Hearthstone with the same resolution as set in conf\user\settings.ini.
 The default resolution is 1920x1080.
+11. The default group name is now "Medusa".
+[Please change the group name ASAP for security reasons](#security).

 ## Start the bot